fhferreira/midas/README.md

   * Ability to filter, validate, and marshal data in an immutable way. (input one structure, output another)
   * Ability to nest and chain algorithms and equations
   * Save and reuse datasets and algorithms
+  * Stream data through commands and algorithms
+  * Create a DataObject that can save its own version history
+  * Use Outputters to format output for CLI, HTTP, Etc

 ## Introduction
+This is a basic introduction

 ## Concepts
 These are the basic terms and concepts that make midas work.